RobuitDelft/dht22-thingspeak/README.md

-# Temperature and Humidity data collection, analyze and visualize
+# Temperature and Humidity: data collection, analyze and visualize, react

 This little project is about experimenting with esp8266 - dht22 - micropython - iot - mqtt - thingspeak